 The best thing we can do in our Christian life is to offer humble and courageous witness to the Saviorhood of Christ.
 Are we too often talking about ourselves, even our Christian life, when we ought to be pointing the way to Someone greater than us, much greater?

 Are we preparing the way for the Savior with our lives and our lips -- as John the Baptist did?
 Are we as humble, sacrificial, and yet courageous witnesses as He was?

-I wrote these devotional thoughts while serving as a missionary in Italy.
+I wrote these devotional thoughts while Barbara and I were serving as missionaries in Italy.
 They originally appeared in Standard, a weekly take-home Faith Connections curriculum piece for adult Sunday school classes published by The Foundry.

 -- Howard Culbertson,

 |Sustained church health and growth are more likely if a pastor stays a long time.
 So, why is the average pastorate in the USA for Nazarene pastors only about three years? [ more ]|